Father of the Bride (2022)

 daughter to Billy and Adan’s father, Hernan, trying to take over the wedding.

-small wedding, while both fathers wanted a big one—except one wanted one bigger
+wanted a small wedding, while both fathers wanted a big one—except one wanted

-this coming wedding and how Billy is trying to take charge of it, as his own
+about this coming wedding and how Billy is trying to take charge of it, as his

-marriage falls apart.
-We also see how much focus he has on Sofi, who went to
+own marriage falls apart.
+We also see how much focus he has on Sofi, who went

-college, and how he does not respect his other daughter, Cora, for not wanting
+to college, and how he does not respect his other daughter, Cora, for not

 something better.
 I felt its existence was insulting to the memory of Father